rahulgurujala/babki-api/README.md

 # Denarii API

-Denarii API is the official API for handling all backend interactions for the Denarii application both on web and mobile (coming soon).
+Denarii API is the official API for handling all backend interactions for the Denarii web application still in development. (https://github.com/victor-ajayi/denarii)

 ## Getting Started
 1. Clone the repository: